MichaelHoltonPrice/uluburun_tsne/README.md

 # Overview
-This github repository contains source code for the following in-review
+This github repository contains source code for the following article published in Science Advances:
-article:

-Powell et al. -- Chemical Analyses of Uluburun Tin Ingots Show Confluence of Anatolian and Central Asian Metal Sources in Late Bronze Age Mediterranean
+Powell et al. -- Tin from Uluburun shipwreck shows small-scale commodity exchange fueled continental tin supply across Late Bronze Age Eurasia

 In particular, it provides the source code to recreate the tsne analysis ( Figure 3) and the pairs plot (supplement).
 It contains one input file,